Tensor SVD: Statistical and Computational Limits: Introduction

-In this paper, we develop comprehensive results on both the statistical limits and computational costs of tensor SVD.
-To be specific, we develop the upper bounds on estimation errors for high-order orthogonal iteration (HOOI) and maximum likelihood estimator (MLE).
-It is also shown that HOOI converges with a logarithm factor of iterations.
-Then the matching information-theoretical lower bounds over a large class of low-rank tensors are correspondingly established.
+In this paper, we develop comprehensive results on both the statistical and computational limits for tensor SVD.
+To be specific, we establish upper bounds on estimation errors for both higher order orthogonal iteration (HOOI) and maximum likelihood estimator (MLE).
+It is also shown that HOOI converges within a logarithm factor of iterations.
+Then the matching information-theoretical lower bounds over a large class of low-rank tensors are correspondingly introduced.
 To the best of our knowledge, we are among the first to develop the statistical guarantees for both HOOI and MLE.
-The statistical and computational barriers of tensor SVD problem rely on a key factor $\lambda$, i.e., the smallest non-zero singular values of matricizations of $\X$ (see more formal definition in Section \ref{sec:theory}), which essentially measures the signal strength of the problem.
-When $p=\min\{p_1, p_2, p_3\}$, $p_k \leq Cp$, $r_k \leq Cp^{1/2}$ for $k=1,2,3$ and a constant $C>0$, our main results can be summarized into the following three phases according to signal-noise-ratio (SNR): $\lambda/\sigma$. \begin{enumerate} \item When $\lambda/\sigma = p^{\alpha}$ for $\alpha \geq 3/4$, the scenario is referred to as the {\bf strong SNR case}.
-The fast higher order orthogonal iteration method can recover $U_1, U_2, U_3$, and $\X$ with the minimax optimal rate of convergence over a large class of low-rank tensors.
+Let the Tucker rank of $\X$ be $(r_1,r_2,r_3)$ (see formal definition in Section \ref{sec:theory}).
+The statistical and computational barriers of tensor SVD problem rely on a key factor $\lambda$, i.e., the smallest non-zero singular values of matricizations of $\X$ (also see formal definition in Section \ref{sec:theory}), which essentially measures the signal strength of the problem.
+When $p=\min\{p_1, p_2, p_3\}$, $p_k \leq Cp$, $r_k \leq Cp^{1/2}$ for $k=1,2,3$ and a constant $C>0$, our main results can be summarized into the following three phases according to signal-to-noise ratio (SNR): $\lambda/\sigma$. \begin{enumerate} \item When $\lambda/\sigma = p^{\alpha}$ for $\alpha \geq 3/4$, the scenario is referred to as the {\bf strong SNR case}.
+The fast higher order orthogonal iteration (HOOI) recovers $U_1, U_2, U_3$, and $\X$ with the minimax optimal rate of convergence over a general class of cases.